 In the early stages of a business, choosing a viable marketing strategy can be a challenge.
-More often than not, you are working a tight budget, which basically means that you can’t risk making the wrong decision.
-Moreover, there is such an abundance of marketing related information on the internet, that it can become hard to know where to start.
-Should you create a sales funnel which funnels leads from your social media to a landing page, or should you conduct market research and try to build a buyer persona first?
+More often than not, you are working on a tight budget, which basically means that you can’t risk making the wrong decision.
+Moreover, there is such an abundance of marketing-related information on the internet, that it can become hard to know where to start.
+Should you create a sales funnel that funnels leads from your social media to a landing page, or should you conduct market research and try to build a buyer persona first?
 How to know what would work best for your business?

 It’s true that your business has a unique business model and a niche target market.
 It would be natural to assume that what worked for say company A (from industry X) might not work for you.
 However, there are some effective, universal marketing techniques that any business can benefit from, regardless of what it sells.
-In the following sections, we will talk about some of those marketing techniques for small business:
+In the following sections, we will talk about some of those marketing techniques for small businesses:

 Don’t neglect SEO

 As a customer, what’s the first thing you do when you want to purchase a product or a service?
 You search for it on Google, of course.
 What’s the next thing you do?
 You go through the results on the first page and look for a suitable match.
 You rarely go to the second page (if at all), right?
 After all, why would you?
 You trust Google enough to know that it displayed the best results for you, first.
 As a business owner, you must strive to make your website rank as high in these search engine results as possible.
 You can do this by improving your website’s search engine optimisation (SEO).